PriyanshBordia/Book-Review-Website/README.md

 You can find app at https://freezing-pebble-24-03-2020.herokuapp.com/

 > It's a simple book review website using python's web framework flask and
-> styles using HTML, CSS, SCSS
+> styles using HTML, CSS, SASS

 To run this app locally, follow these instructions:
 ```